 Once the government presents evidence raising security concerns, the burden shifts to the applicant to establish mitigation.
 Directive \P E3.1.15.
 The presence of some mitigating evidence does not alone compel the Judge to make a favorable security clearance decision.
 As the trier of fact, the Judge has to weigh the evidence as a whole and decide whether the favorable evidence outweighs the unfavorable evidence, or vice versa.
-See, e.g., ISCR Case No. 06-10320 at 2 (App.
-Bd.
-Nov.
-7, 2007).
 A party's disagreement with the Judge's weighing of the evidence, or an ability to argue for a different interpretation of the evidence, is not sufficient to demonstrate the Judge weighed the evidence or reached conclusions in a manner that is arbitrary, capricious, or contrary to law.
-See, e.g., ISCR Case No. 06-17409 at 3 (App.
+See, e.g., ISCR Case No. 08-09346 at 2-3 (App.
 Bd.
-Oct.
-12, 2007).
+Mar.
+14, 2011).

-In this case, the Judge weighed the mitigating evidence offered by Applicant against the seriousness of the disqualifying conduct and considered the possible application of relevant conditions and factors.
-The Judge reasonably explained why the mitigating evidence was insufficient to overcome the government's security concerns.
+A review of the record indicates that the Judge weighed the mitigating evidence offered by Applicant against the seriousness of the disqualifying circumstances and considered the possible application of relevant conditions and factors.
+He found in favor of Applicant as to several of the SOR factual allegations.
+However, he reasonably explained why the evidence which the Applicant presented in mitigation was insufficient to overcome all of the government's security concerns.
 The Board does not review a case de novo.

-After reviewing the record, the Board concludes that the Judge examined the relevant data and articulated a satisfactory explanation for the decision, "including a 'rational connection between the facts found and the choice made."
+The favorable record evidence cited by Applicant is not sufficient to demonstrate the Judge's decision is arbitrary, capricious or contrary to law.
+The Board concludes that the Judge examined the relevant data and articulated a satisfactory explanation for the decision, "including a 'rational connection between the facts found and the choice made.""
 Motor Vehicle Mfrs.
 Ass'n of the United States v.
 State Farm Mut.
 Auto.
 Ins.
 Co., 463 U.S. 29, 43 (1983) (quoting Burlington Truck Lines, Inc. v.
 United States, 371 U.S. 156, 168 (1962)).
 "The general standard is that a clearance may be granted only when 'clearly consistent with the interests of the national security."
 Department of the Navy v.
 Egan, 484 U.S. 518, 528 (1988).
-Therefore, the Judge's ultimate unfavorable security clearance decision is sustainable.
+Therefore, the Judge's unfavorable security clearance decision is sustainable.